AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/add-local-avatar/readme.txt

 <li>10.3 - Compress the paging header for Avatar tables, plus tidy up of table output code.</li>
 <li>10.4 - Add 'retro' dynamic automatic Avatar type.</li>
 <li>10.5 - Small change to hack for new (WP 3.3) Admin Bar style.</li>
+<li>10.6 - Avatar settings link.</li>
+<li>10.7 - Accidental removal of user editing avatar uploading section, now back where it should be!</li>
+<li>11.0 - Crop user upload image for use as avatar.
+Thanks to Barry Israel for the inspiration.</li>
+<li>11.1 - Sanitize upload filenames.</li>
+<li>11.2 - Fix for WP_PLUGIN_DIR (and updates for deprecated WP function calls).</li>
+<li>11.3 - Fixes and removal of deprecated functions thanks to <strong>Ponç J.</strong>  Thanks!</li>
+<li>12.0 - Use new Twitter OAuth API v1.1.</li>
+<li>12.1 - Thanks to Per for pointing out that the Profile display needed moving down a bit...</li>
 </ul>

 == Screenshots ==
-1. An example of the main avatars page.
+1. An example of the main avatars administration page.
 Manage users global and local avatars etc.
-2. The avatars options configuration section of the main avatars page.
+2. The avatars options configuration section of the main avatars administration page.
-3. From the WordPress profile page, the new section allows users to upload their own local avatar.
+3. The WordPress profile page shows the new floating section showing the current avatar.
+Click manage to change.
+4. Avatar Management popup.
+Allowing upload of local avatars, with crop option, and setting of a Twitter ID.
+5. Sample avatars: local, global, retro, gravatar, blank, wavatar, identicon, monsters, twitter - the lot!
+6. Example of the optional simple sidebar widget allowing users to manage their own avatar.
+Available from the plugin's homepage.

 == Thanks ==